HP P.O.S.T BEEP

 This is common due to its short life.
 2-5 years, less if PC is on shelf for years, parked.

-This fact alone makes working blink codes a real pain in the ash can.
+This fact alone makes working blink codes a real pain in the ash can. (and archane !)

-There are vast blink codes possible today, due to the codes changing every few years, from 1984 to now.
+There are vast blink codes possible today, due to the codes changing every few years, from 1984 to now. (at HP) longer if IBM PC.

 There is great confusion on codes, for that reason and 2 more. (not so true 2010 and newer)